bahrus/be-calculating/README.md

 </form>
 ```

-In particular, DSS now [TODO] supports :$0 to specify the element itself as the thing that needs passing.
+In particular, DSS now supports :$0 to specify the element itself as the thing that needs passing.